lsst-ts/ts_vms/README.md

 make
 ```

-*make deploy* target will install the binaries on cRIOs.
+*make deploy* target would install the binaries and Bitfiles on summit cRIOs.